MacKenzie Scott, billionaire philanthropist, files for divorce

 Scott rocketed to global attention as she began giving away her wealth at a pace rarely seen in the philanthropic world.
 After her divorce from Bezos, Scott assembled a team of advisers and began quietly making multimillion-dollar donations to nonprofit groups that totaled more than $12 billion in just three years.

-Scott promised in her May 2019 letter on the Giving Pledge to “keep at it until the safe is empty.”
-Bloomberg has estimated her net worth as high as $62 billion, but between her billions of dollars in contributions and the decline in the stock market, the news organization now gauges her fortune at $27.8 billion.
+Bloomberg has estimated Scott’s net worth as high as $62 billion, but between her billions of dollars in contributions and the decline in the stock market, the news organization now gauges her fortune at $27.8 billion.